ericzrinsky/discogs/case_study.md

 ## Requirements

-Before you attempt this Case Study, please verify that you have the following items:
+Before you attempt to build this project, please verify that you have the following items:

 <a name="memberships"></a>